askui/askui/docs/docs/general/02-Components/AskUI-Runner.md

 * Then switch into the [AskUI Development Environment (ADE)](AskUI-Development-Environment.md) by executing the command `askui-shell` in CMD.

 ### `Askui-StartRunner` Command
 The `Askui-StartRunner` command starts the AskUI Runner.
-This function accepts several parameters, which you cna find [here](AskUI-Development-Environment.md#askui-runner-management).
+This function accepts several parameters, which you can find [here](AskUI-Development-Environment.md#askui-runner-management).